bodymovin/lottie-blueprint/docs/specs/slots/slots.md

     **Property type:** Array[[Slot Entry](../slot-entry)]

-The list of entry rules that slots have to comply with
+The list of entry rules that slots have to comply with.